 Join us this coming Friday!
 Yehuda Tassa will be giving a lecture on Yemenite history and their arts.
 The reception begins at 6:30, artist’s talk begins at 7 p.m. in Cabrillo College’s VAPA room 1001.

 Yehuda Tassa began to work in Yemenite Filigree at the age of six.
-Taught his father, a well-known jeweler in Yemen, he worked in the family jewelry business for sixteen years.
+Taught by his father, a well-known jeweler in Yemen, he worked in the family jewelry business for sixteen years.
 Yehuda revitalized his ‘lost art’ recently and began prolifically producing both ancient and modern filigree designs.
 He creates jewelry and teaches at several locations in Northern California, incorporating both ancient and modern tools and techniques into his filigree and granulation workshops.

-This lecture is generously sponsored Cabrillo College Seahawk Metal Arts Club – SMAC and Cabrillo College Inter Club Council – ICC.
+This lecture is generously sponsored by Cabrillo College Seahawk Metal Arts Club – SMAC and Cabrillo College Inter Club Council – ICC.

 Forming Techniques for Jewelry September 14, 15 and 16, 2012 Cabrillo College, Aptos, CA Cost $375, materials included Limited to 12 students

 Join us in a once in a lifetime workshop opportunity while Betty Helen is here on a very rare West Coast visit to the Monterey Bay area.
 Learn from the master herself in a small intimate atmosphere.

 Betty Helen will be able to give each student individual attention and guidance as she teaches how to use the shell forming techniques of synclasting and anticlasting as well as ways to make transitions from one form to the other.
 You will gain new insight into ways to manipulate sheet metal into a unique group of jewelry items.